mitre/GrowthViz/README.md

 Data analysis is performed using [NumPy](https://numpy.org/) and [Pandas](https://pandas.pydata.org/).
 The output of growthcleanr will be loaded into a [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 This tool expects the output to be in a [CSV format that is described later on in the notebook](#input_structure).
 This tool provides functions for transforming DataFrames to support calculation of some values, such as BMI, as well as supporting visualizations.
 It is expected that users will create views into or copies of the DataFrames built initially by this tool.
 Adding columns to the DataFrames created by this tool is unlikely to cause problems.
 Removing columns is likely to break some of the tool's functionality.

 Visualization in the tool is provided by [Matplotlib](https://matplotlib.org/) and [Seaborn](http://seaborn.pydata.org/).
 Users may generate their own charts with these utilities.

----
-# Setting Up the Environment

-Jupyter Notebooks have documentation cells, such as this one, and code cells like the one below.
-The notebook server can runs the code and provides results (if applicable) back in the notebook.
-The following code cell loads the libraries necessary for the tool to work.
-If you would like to incorporate other Python libraries to assist in data exploration, they can be added here.
-Removing libraries from this cell will very likely break the tool.